I don't know the authors of these pieces but whoever it

 hard work.

-DINING ETIQUETTE: Always pull all of your hay out of the hay rack, especially
+DINING ETIQUETTE: Always pull all of your hay out of the hay rack,

 right after your stall has been cleaned, so you can mix the hay with your